 - Eat a variety of foods in the correct portion sizes. - Consume a diet low in fat, saturated fat and cholesterol.
-Choose foods with less than 3 grams of saturated fat, zero trans fat, and less than 200 milligrams of cholesterol. - Consume a diet low in sodium and salt.
-Choose foods with less than 140 milligrams of sodium. - Consume a diet low in sugar and higher in fiber. - Consume a diet rich in whole grains, fruits and vegetables. - Regulate your food intake with physical activity to maintain or achieve your weight goals.
-Adjust your portion sizes to help with weight control. - Limit fried foods, fast foods, and junk foods. - Don't drink your calories.
-Limit high sugar beverages and juice to 8 fluid ounces per day.

-Plan ahead so you have healthy food options available and eat regularly scheduled meals to help fuel your body, maintain your metabolism, and avoid getting overly hungry.
+Choose foods with less than 3 grams of saturated fat, zero trans-fat, and less than 200 milligrams of cholesterol. - Consume a diet low in sodium and salt.
+Choose foods with less than 140 milligrams of sodium. - Consume a diet low in sugar and higher in fiber. - Consume a diet rich in whole grains, fruits and vegetables. - Regulate your food intake with physical activity to maintain or achieve your weight goals. - Adjust your portion sizes to help with weight control. - Limit fried foods, fast foods, and junk foods. - Don't drink your calories.
+Limit high sugar beverages and juice to 8 fluid ounces per day. - Plan ahead so you have healthy food options available and eat regularly scheduled meals to help fuel your body, maintain your metabolism, and avoid getting overly hungry.

-The Plate Method from myplate.gov: It is important to consume balanced meals to get the right amount of nutrients from all the different food groups.
-Try using the plate method shown below to make your food and portion size choices to keep your meals balanced.
+It is important to consume balanced meals to get the right amount of nutrients from all the different food groups.
+Try using MyPlate.gov to help with choosing food and portion sizes to keep your meals balanced.